What is autoimmune hepatitis?

 check blood flow in blood vessels.

 - Liver biopsy.
 Small tissue samples are taken from your liver with a needle.
 These samples are checked

-under a microscope to find out the type of liver disease.
+under a microscope to find out the type of liver disease you have.

 How is autoimmune hepatitis treated?